Zahra120/nycda-backend-exam/part2.md

 1 - How would you design the routes of your server based on REST convention?
 List them with VERB and /route

-/movies              index.pug
+/movies
-/movies/:id           show.pug
+/movies/:id
-/movies/new           new.pug
+/movies/new
-/movies/:id/edit      edit.pug
+/movies/:id/edit

 2 - Which pages would require templates, and how would you name them?
-List them with /route and template-name.extension
+List them with /route and template-name.extension actually I did not get completely, what do you want in this example.
+It is not clear for me.

 index.js

-views/movies/index.pug
-views/movies/show.pug
-views/movies/new.pug
-views/movies/edit.pug
+/movies
+/movies/:id
+/movies/new
+/movies/:id/edit

 =========

 3 - What is a database constraint?
 Name the 3 types of database constraints you have learned. we define a limitation for the column in database.
-unique: true or false, not null: true or false, not empty :true or false
+unique: true or false, not null: true or false, foreign key

 4 - What is a foreign key?
 Given that you have a Factory that has many cars and car that belongs to a factory, What would be your foreign key column?

--it is column that we put in the table to make a relationship with the other tables.
--the relationship is one to many , the foreign key will be carId in the factory table.
+-  It is used to link two tables and it is a column , we put in one of the table that its value matches with the primary key of the other table. the foreign key will be factoryId in the Cars table.

 5 - List all the model lifecycle hooks you have learned from sequelize and explain them briefly if necessary.